Keep These 14 Things in Your Car and You’ll Be Twice as Productive

 Why let your mobile phone battery die when you can just plug it into your car’s electrical or USB outlet?
 The trick is to keep it a dedicated charger in the car and not be tempted to carry it away with you.
 It will be there when you need it most!
 Find out how to boost your battery power in the meantime.

 You can’t always rely on your phone’s flashlight (especially if you forget to charge it), so it’s smart to invest in a high-quality flashlight—and be sure to replace the batteries regularly.
 A flashlight can also be used to alert other drivers if you are broken down without lights, and as a flare or signal for help.
+Looking to be more handy and organized?
+These tiny house storage hacks can help out anyone.

 Mini tool kit